Discrete Logarithm

 Discrete logarithm is a fundamental concept in modern cryptography, with numerous applications in key exchange, digital signatures, and other cryptographic protocols.

-This post explores the basics of discrete logarithm and some of the most important cryptographic protocols derived from it.
+This post explores the basics of discrete logarithm, some important cryptographic protocols derived from it and the most important attacks.

 Discrete Logarithm